mirohero/smart-wifi-thermostat/README.md

 You have to solder 3 wires to the rotary encoder on the thermostat.
 Have a look at [this](http://unwx.de/blog1/2017/01/20/heizkoerperthermostatsteuerung-mit-esp8266-07/) blog entry.

-In the next step create a new [Bylnk project](https://github.com/blynkkk)and flash the code below with the created auth token to your ESP8266.
+In the next step create a new [Bylnk project](https://github.com/blynkkk) and flash the code below with the created auth token to your ESP8266.

 Head over to [IFTT](https://ifttt.com/create) and build your own applet.
 "IF" should be the Google Assistant or Alexa Service and "THAT" should be the service Webhooks which is able to make a webrequest.